 We are responding to a confirmed case of measles in the Emergency Department at our Renton hospital location.
 The patient was seen in our Emergency Department on Sunday evening, Oct.
-26, between 8:10 PM and 12:05 AM.
-He was taken to a private room about six minutes after his arrival, and he was wearing a medical mask during his entire visit.
-His measles test came back positive the next day.
+26, with an exposure window between 8:10 PM and 2:05 AM.
+The patient was taken to a private room about six minutes after arriving, and was wearing a medical mask during the entire visit.
+The patient's measles test came back positive the next day.

 Our top priority is the safety of our patients, staff, and visitors.
 We understand this may be concerning and are working closely with public health officials and taking all necessary precautions.